Project Background

 Order Tracking Module

-To help user keep track of order progress and completion, I devised a system where orders are segregated on three tabs, where each tab lists orders based on its instruction state:
+I devised a system where orders are segregated on three tabs, where each tab lists orders based on its instruction state:

 • New: orders that haven't been taken by dealer